wkumari/draft-wkumari-opsawg-sdi/README.md

    a POP.
 Acme begins assembling the new device, and tells Sirius what the new device's serial number will be (SN:17894321).
-During the initial boot / testing, the router generates a public-private keypair, and publishes the public part to Acme's keyserver (in a certificate, for ease of use).
+During the initial boot / testing, the router generates a public-private keypair, and Acme publishes it on their keyserver (in a certificate, for ease of use).

    While Acme is shipping the new device, Sirius begins generating the initial device configuration.
 Once the config is ready, Sirius